Pomax/socketless/README.md

 - `quit()`, closes all sockets and terminates the server.

+### Special Client properties

+- `client.id`, a unique string identifer that can be used for keying.
+(It's usually a good idea to send a digest of this id to each client when they connect)

 ### Special Client methods

 - `client.disconnect()`, break the connection to a specific client.